arhohuttunen/arhohuttunen.com/content/junit5/getting-started/junit-5-parameterized-tests.md

 weight: 30
 ---

+## Overview

-In this article, we will learn how to remove duplication from test code by writing JUnit 5 parameterized tests.
+This article teaches us how to remove duplication from test code by writing JUnit 5 parameterized tests.
 We will see how parameterized tests work and look at ways of providing different parameters to test methods.

 This article is part of the [JUnit 5 Tutorial](/junit-5-tutorial).

 ## When and why?

 While testing, it is common to run a series of tests which **differ only by input values and expected results**.
-We could write separate tests for separate cases but that would result in a lot of code duplication.
+We could write separate tests for separate cases, but that would result in a lot of code duplication.

 We can **execute the same test several times using different input** using a parameterized test.
 To do that, we add some parameters to a test method and run it with different variations of parameter values.

-Usually we first make sure the code handles the happy path.
+Usually, we first make sure the code handles the happy path.
 We can use parameterized tests to **ensure the edge cases also work**.
-Parameterization helps making sure that empty, null, zero, and other kinds of boundary conditions work as well.
+Parameterization helps to make sure that empty, null, zero, and other kinds of boundary conditions work as well.

-It is worth mentioning that we shouldn’t necessarily start with parameterized tests in mind when writing tests.
-Instead, we can think of parameterization as a way to refactor test code to remove duplication.
+It is worth mentioning that we shouldn't necessarily start with parameterized tests in mind when writing tests.
+Instead, we can think of parameterization as a way to refactor the test code to remove duplication.

-Now, we know the basic idea behind parameterized tests, so let’s take a look at what we need to get started with JUnit 5 parameterized tests.
+Now, we know the basic idea behind parameterized tests, so let's look at what we need to get started with JUnit 5 parameterized tests.

 ## Dependencies

-**Update 18th of June 2018**: Beginning from Maven Surefire 2.22.0 there is now native support for JUnit Jupiter.
-This means that the configuration is now easier.
+**Update 18th of June 2018**: Beginning from Maven Surefire 2.22.0 there is native support for JUnit Jupiter.
+The configuration is now more straightforward.

-**Update 1st of March 2019**: Beginning from JUnit Jupiter 5.4.0 there is is now an aggregator artifact `junit-jupiter` that transitively pulls in dependencies on `junit-jupiter-api`, `junit-jupiter-params`, and `junit-jupiter-engine` for simplified dependency management.
-This means that additional dependencies are note required to be able to write parameterized tests.
+**Update 1st of March 2019**: Beginning from JUnit Jupiter 5.4.0 there is now an aggregator artifact `junit-jupiter` that transitively pulls in dependencies on `junit-jupiter-api`, `junit-jupiter-params`, and `junit-jupiter-engine` for simplified dependency management.
+Writing parameterized tests does not require additional dependencies.

 ## First parameterized test

-To run JUnit 5 parameterized tests we have to annotate our test with the `@ParameterizedTest` annotation instead of the `@Test` annotation.
+To run JUnit 5 parameterized tests, we have to annotate our test with the `@ParameterizedTest` annotation instead of the `@Test` annotation.
 To variate data, we also add some parameters to a test method.
 Furthermore, we provide different values of parameters to the test method.

-This examples uses `@ValueSource`.
-For now, it’s enough to know that it will provide different values for the test.
+This example uses `@ValueSource`.
+For now, it's enough to know that it will provide different values for the test.

 ```java
 @ParameterizedTest